boggri/Display_text_stile_tables_v.2.0/README.md

 Program doesn't recognize any other symbols except alphabetical (instead it types "?").

 # You are able to create your own symbols table.
-1) You must to define length of your simbols in txt file (dont forget to include right-side whitespaces)
+1) You must to define length and hight of your simbols in txt file (dont forget to include right-side whitespaces)
   * First number - length; then new line;
   * Second number - hight; then new line;
   > Example of .txt file